ccxtechnologies/adbus/README.rst

 Building / Installing
 ---------------------

 - To build in place for development python ./setup.py build\_ext –inplace
+- The html documents are stored in gh-pages branch, so that GitHub will serve them as a GitHub Pages.
+To build them:
+  1. check out the gh-pages branch into ../python-adbus/html
+  2. cd into docs
+  3. sphinx-apidoc -o source/ ../adbus
+  4. make html

 Unit-Tests
 ----------